 The research found that strawberries grown under leaf and fruit lighting were found to be sweeter, more aromatic, fruitier, more acidic and to have a higher Vitamin C content.
 They also increased production by 15% by the end of November.

 Greenhouse lighting is important for plant growth and can allow the gardener to tend to the plants at night.
-However, it wasn’t until recently LEDs were used for plants and are still uncommon.
-The most common type of plant lights are Fluorescent, Incandescent and High Intensity Discharge lamps.
+However, it wasn’t until recently LED light bulbs were used for plants and are still uncommon.
+The most common type of plant lights are Fluorescent, Incandescent and High-Intensity Discharge lamps.

-For more on LEDs and plant growth see This Plant Farm lit by GE Lighting.
+For more on LED light bulbs and plant growth see This Plant Farm lit by GE Lighting.